Abdallh-Ayman/Review_SQL_Python/SQL_interviews_questions/SQL_Query.md

 Machine 1's average time is ((1.550 - 0.550) + (1.420 - 0.430)) / 2 = 0.995
 Machine 2's average time is ((4.512 - 4.100) + (5.000 - 2.500)) / 2 = 1.456

+**self join**: we consider the first row of the table is the left table and second row of the table is the right table to write the condition Easly with the above note .
+Since each row from the original table is matched with every row where the ID is the same, you get a duplication of rows.
+For example, if there are 4 rows with ID=1 in the original table, and 4 rows with ID=1 in the joined table, you'll get 16 rows in the result set (4x4=16).
+This multiplication of rows occurs for each unique ID in the original table.

 ```sql
 /* Write your T-SQL query statement below */
 select a.machine_id,